Bradykardie

 Lesen Sie unten weiter

-Was ist eine Bradykardie?
+Was ist Bradykardie?

 Bradycardia means that your heart beats very slowly.
 For most people, their resting heart rate is between 60 and 100 beats per minute (bpm).